jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 {% endhighlight %}

 And that's the key.
 The **delay between balls must be always the same as the speed** of the animation.
-An `ease-in-out` animation is required.
+An ~~`ease-in-out`~~ `cubic-bezier(.5,.1,.5,.9)` animation is required to get the circular shape.
+Otherwise it'd be deformed.
 If you're wondering why I am substracting 1 from the `$num`, it's just because I added 1 to it so it worked directly in the `@for` directive.

 ##Patching and fixing
 If you had follow the steps, you must be facing a problem here.
 The balls take some time to form that circular shape and you don't like that.
 Well, I solved that by animating the whole track with the ball within it: